apache/dubbo-go-pixiu/README.md

 ### instructions

+The gateway can support calling Java Dubbo cluster and golang Dubbo cluster

+You can use 'go build' and './start.sh' to start gateway. then,you can do http request to you dubbo interface.

 #### HTTP request format when do not have metadata center:

+Group and version is the mapping data in Dubbo service.

 ```
 {application Name}/​{Interface name}?version={version}&group={group}&method={method}
 ```
-Group and version is the mapping data in Dubbo service.

 http POST body: